 You'll be landing in Ben-Gurion International Airport, located not far from Tel-Aviv.
-You may wish to spend a day or two in Tel-Aviv area before arriving at the Kibbutz.
-You will find the terminal very aesthetic and easy to navigate.
-The train terminal is located here as well as busses and taxis.
+You may wish to spend a day or two in Tel-Aviv, Jerusalem, or Haifa before arriving to the kibbutz.

 Getting to the Kibbutz

-It is best to arrive at Ben-Gurion Airport during the week, Friday morning or Saturday afternoon as the public transportation does not operate during the Jewish weekend (Friday evening to Saturday afternoon).
-Best would be to catch a direct bus to the Kibbutz from Tel-Aviv central bus station.
-Do consider traveling a day or two before the dig and then arriving at the Kibbutz.
+It is best to land at Ben-Gurion Airport during the week or on Friday morning as the public transportation does not operate during the Israeli weekend (Friday evening to Saturday evening).
+The best way to get to the kibbutz is to catch a direct bus from Tel-Aviv or Jerusalem central bus station (both can be easily reached by 20 min train ride from the airport).
+Do consider traveling a day or two before the dig and then arriving at the kibbutz calmly.

-Another option would be arriving to the nearby Zemach Junction, taking a local bus, a taxi or even hitchhiking to the Kibbutz.
+Another option would be arriving to the nearby Zemach Junction and taking a local bus or a taxi to the kibbutz.

-Taxi services are located just outside Ben-Gurion Terminal.
+Taxi services are located just outside the airport terminal.

 Regular taxis will take around 1000 shekel for a ride to the kibbutz from the airport.